ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleSearchApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.PeopleSearchApi();
+let apiInstance = new DocspaceApiJavascript.PeopleSearchApi();
-let query = "some text"; // String | The search query. let opts = {
+let id = 9846; // Number | The user ID.
+let opts = {
+  'employeeStatus': new DocspaceApiJavascript.EmployeeStatus(), // EmployeeStatus | The user status.
+  'activationStatus': new DocspaceApiJavascript.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
+  'excludeShared': true, // Boolean | Specifies whether to exclude the account sharing settings from the response.
+  'includeShared': true, // Boolean | Specifies whether to include the account sharing settings in the response.
+  'invitedByMe': true, // Boolean | Specifies whether the user is invited by the current user or not.
+  'inviterId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The inviter ID.
+  'area': new DocspaceApiJavascript.Area(), // Area | The area of the account entries.
+  'employeeTypes': [null], // [EmployeeType] | The list of the user types.
+  'count': 1234, // Number | The number of items to retrieve in a request.
+  'startIndex': 1234, // Number | The starting index for the query results.
-  'filterBy': "some text", // String | Specifies a filter criteria for the user search query.
+  'filterSeparator': "some text", // String | Specifies the separator used in filter expressions.
-  'filterValue': "some text" // String | The value used for filtering users, allowing additional constraints for the query.
+  'filterValue': "some text" // String | The text filter applied to the accounts search query.
 };
-apiInstance.getSearch(query, opts, (error, data, response) => {
+apiInstance.getAccountsEntriesWithShared(id, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {